Inclement Weather Closures

 The goal of Arapahoe Community College Child Development Center is to provide children with a nurturing environment in which they have the opportunity to develop their problem solving skills, learn to interact with their peers, and develop a strong educational base on which to build upon.

 The Creative Curriculum for Preschool is an award-winning curriculum for preschool success.
 Using exploration and discovery as a way of learning, The Creative Curriculum for Preschool enables children to develop confidence, creativity, and lifelong critical thinking skills.

 Child Care Stipend Information

 Child Care Tuition stipends are funded by private foundations, fundraising profits, and other donations.
 The Childcare tuition stipend was established to subsidize childcare tuition expenses for low-income students at the Arapahoe Community College Child Development Center.
-Awards are based upon number of children and days attending.
-Awards are distributed evenly over two consecutive semesters.
-The stipend is available to students currently enrolled at ACC who meet the following requirements:
+Applications are available at the center and are du mid-July for the following academic year.
+Stipends are awarded for the Fall and Spring sememsters and cover between 25-50% of tuition costs.
+In order to be considered, applicants must meet the following requirements:

 - Financial need (document thru FAFSA)

 - Enrolled in at least 6 credit hours per semester, 3 credit hours in the summer.